rbazinet/accidental_technologist/_posts/2012-11-20-work-hard-work-smart-and-dont-play-the-lottery.md

 An organization like echoBase has iOS client software and some generic server piece which opens the doors to using other clients as well. ?Anything from Android and Windows RT to web and rich Windows Desktop apps. ?

-The Apple App Store is very different today than it was in 2009 but it still holds great value to the people who are smart and don't try to play the app lottery.?
+The Apple App Store is very different today than it was in 2009 but it still holds great value to the people who are smart and don't try to play the app lottery.?"